 BEST FOR WIDE FEET: Bont Helix

-For a stiff shoe that still caters to wide feet, you can’t beat the Bont Helix.
+For a stiff shoe that still caters to wide feet, the Bont Helix has some diehard fans.
 High-end road shoes that are designed for the ultimate pedaling efficiency and stiffness tend to be on the narrow side in a bid to be more aerodynamic and keep the weight low.
-However, if you have a wide foot or a wide toebox, that means more high-end road shoes will leave you in utter agony after a couple of hours of riding.
+However, if you have a wide foot or a wide toebox, many premium road shoes will leave you in utter agony after a couple of hours of riding.

 Luckily, Bont understands that issue, and designs shoes based on the anatomy of real feet.
 That means extra room at the widest part of your foot, memory foam padding for extra comfort, and even a customizable chassis that can be heat molded to allow extra room for (sorry) bunions, hammertoes, or just wide awkward spots on your feet.
 (Follow their directions here and don’t burn your feet in the process!)